TERMS AND CONDITIONS FOR USE OF EQUI ENERGY YOUTH TOOLKIT WEB APPLICATION

 The Agreement comprises in descending order of precedence:

 (c) the Registration Details.

-Application means an electronic version of the Licensor’s Calming Plan and Individual Support Plan which allows Authorised Persons to populate fields to create an e-YPP for an individual Client and save or edit the e-YPP as an electronic file, as amended or modified by the Licensor from time to time.
+Application means an electronic version of the Licensor’s Calming Plan and Individual Support Plan which allows Authorised Persons to populate fields to create a TAR3 Plan for an individual Client and save or edit the TAR3 Plan as an electronic file, as amended or modified by the Licensor from time to time.

-Authorised Person means a person authorised by the Licensee to deliver mental health support services to a Client by preparing an e-YPP.
+Authorised Person means a person authorised by the Licensee to deliver mental health support services to a Client by preparing an TAR3 Plan.

 Business Day means:

 (a) for receiving a notice under clause 14, a day that is not a Saturday, Sunday, public holiday or bank holiday in the place where the notice is received; and

 (b) for all other purposes, a day that is not a Saturday, Sunday, bank holiday or public holiday in New South Wales, Australia.

 Claim means any claim, notice, demand, action, proceeding, litigation, investigation, judgment, damage, loss, cost, expense or liability however arising, whether present, unascertained, immediate, future or contingent, whether based in contract, tort or statute and whether involving a third party or a party to the Agreement.